Iran currency hits record low, crashing through 50,000 mark

 Many analysts believe Trump will pull out of the 2015 nuclear deal with Iran when it next comes up for renewal in May, bringing back crippling sanctions.

 "I see many people looking to invest in neighbouring countries because this fear is spreading about the future of the JCPOA (nuclear deal)," said Navid Kalhor, a Tehran-based financial analyst.

-Local officials have complained that Iranians are hoarding billions of dollars, while local banks run short of cash
+Local officials have complained that Iranians are hoarding billions of dollars as local banks run short of cash.

 "I have friends who go to banks and ask for 15 or 20 million rials ($300 or $400) and they're told to come back in a week because they're out of cash," said Kalhor.